 - 46.1 The Employer and the Union recognize that family life has a significant impact upon employees' work lives.
-The Employer agrees to provide employees with access to the Employer's existing childcare center(s) on the same basis as presently provided. - 46.2 The Employer will notify the Union as soon as possible of any changes in employee access to the Employer's existing childcare center(s).
+The Employer agrees to provide employees with access to the Employer's existing childcare center(s) on the same basis as presently provided.
+The Employer will prioritize families who already have a child enrolled, then student parents, then faculty and staff, and finally community families. - 46.2 The Employer will notify the Union as soon as possible of any changes in employee access to the Employer's existing childcare center(s).